 These results are however limited, and therefore bendamustine should be used with caution in patients with mild hepatic impairment.
-Bendamustine should not be used in patients with moderate (AST or ALT 2.5 - 10 x ULN and total biliiubin 1.5 - 3 x ULN) or severe (total biliiubin > 3 x ULN) hepatic impairment.
-[See Use In Specific Populations]
+Bendamustine should not be used in patients with moderate (AST or ALT 2.5 -10 x ULN and total bilirubin 1.5 -3 x ULN) or severe (total bilirubin > 3 x ULN) hepatic impairment. [see Use In Specific Populations]

 Effect of Age

 Bendamustine exposure (as measured by AUC and Cmax ) has been studied in adult patients ages 31 through 84 years.
 The pharmacokinetics of bendamustine (AUC and Cmax ) were not significantly different between patients less than or greater than/equal to 65 years of age. [see Use in Specific Populations)]

 The pharmacokinetics of bendamustine were similar in male and female patients. [see Use in Specific Populations]

 The effect of race on the safety, and/or efficacy of TREANDA has not been established.
 Based on a cross-study comparison, Japanese subjects (n = 6) had on average exposures that were 40% higher than non-Japanese subjects receiving the same dose.
 The significance of this difference on the safety and efficacy of TREANDA in Japanese subjects has not been established.